-A fascinating and dramatic place, St Augustine’s is the personal project of the renowned architect Augustus Pugin, most famous for designing “Big Ben,” and his other work on the Houses of Parliament in Westminster, in the mid nineteenth century.
-He said that this building was the perfect model of his ‘true principles’ of architecture and called it “my own child.”
-A leader of the Gothic Revival, St Augustine's was the only church Pugin built with his own money, and so unencumbered by the demands of patrons.
-Pugin died in 1852, in his house (The Grange) next door, and is buried in the church, beneath an effigy designed by his eldest son, Edward.
+A fascinating and dramatic place, St Augustine’s was the personal project of the renowned 19th century Gothic Revival architect Augustus Pugin, most famous for designing “Big Ben,” and the interiors of the Westminster Houses of Parliament.
+He designed the building to be the perfect model of his ‘true principles’ of architecture and called it “my own child.”
+A leader of the Gothic Revival movement, Pugin built St Augustine's with his own money, and so was unencumbered by the demands of patrons.
+Pugin died in 1852, in his house next door (The Grange), and was buried in the Church, beneath an effigy designed by his eldest son, Edward.

-The church is also the shrine of St Augustine of England.
-Arriving on the shores of Thanet in AD 597 – at Ebbsfleet, very close to Ramsgate – St Augustine had the mission to bring Christianity to the English for the first time.
+The Church is also the shrine of St Augustine of England.
+Arriving on the shores of Thanet in AD 597, very close to Ramsgate, St Augustine had the mission to bring Christianity to the English for the first time, and to convert them from their Anglo-Saxon pagan ways.
 He was successful and his legacy is still with us today throughout art, culture, legal systems, music, and more.
-The shrine houses a relic of St Augustine’s bone.
-This is a working Catholic church with services every day, to which all are welcome
+The shrine houses a relic of one of St Augustine’s bones.
+This is a working Catholic church with services every day, to which all are welcome.

 Open for visits daily 1pm – 3.30pm except Sundays and Tuesdays.
 Closed for visits Sundays & Tuesdays.